The Cyclades · Naxos

 West coast / in-town beach

-Agios Georgios if you want to walk from Chora; Agios Prokopios if you've got the car already out.
+Agios Georgios if you want to walk from Chora, Agios Prokopios if the car's already out.

 Beach swim